Frequently Asked Questions

 Hotel selections are made with the consideration of rail station transfers as the first priority in towns or cities which include the Rocky Mountaineer train arriving or departing for your convenience.
 We will always do our best to ensure that you are provided with the best available, and most convenient hotel in order to make your vacation flow smoothly.

-GoldLeaf & SilverLeaf refer to your time spent onboard the Rocky Mountaineer only.
+GoldLeaf and SilverLeaf Services refer to your Level of Service onboard the Rocky Mountaineer:

-GoldLeaf Service includes seating upstairs in the bi-level dome car.
+- GoldLeaf Service includes seating upstairs in the bi-level dome car.
 You will enjoy seats in the full glass dome observation area, with gourmet meals served downstairs in the dining room of the train car.
-GoldLeaf train service also includes more options for your meals and an outdoor vestibule.
+GoldLeaf Service also includes more options for your meals and an outdoor sightseeing vestibule.

 Of course.
 We specialize in customizing tours.
 If you’d like to add a night to any of our locations, please let us know.
-We must work within the train schedule as we are confined by Rocky Mountaineer and VIA Rail schedules which only operate a couple of times per week.
+We must work within the train schedule as we are confined by Rocky Mountaineer and VIA Rail Canada train schedules, which only operate a couple of times per week.
 We are happy to work out a plan to create a tour that best first your desires.
-It is best to do this early, as Canada does sell out fairly quickly.
+It is best to do this early, as both major Canadian trains sell out fairly quickly each year.

 Triple occupancies are available for certain hotel categories.
 Please request a quote for three people in one room to determine the availability and pricing for triple occupancy for your desired tour.

-Certainly.
-Many of our Rockies Tours and Circle Tours offer hotels for each night.
-You will want to focus on tours that include the Rocky Mountaineer train as it does not operate at night.
-Please contact us and note that this is your preference when requesting your tour quote so we can accommodate your wishes.
+Certainly!
+Our Canadian Rockies Tours and Canadian Rockies Circle Tours offer hotels for each night.
+You will want to focus on tours that include the Rocky Mountaineer train, as it does not operate at night.
+Please contact us and make sure to note that this is your preference when requesting your tour quote.

-If you are looking to experience sleeping on the train we recommend looking at our Trans-Canada Tours or tours that include VIA Rail trains.
-These tours involve sleeping on the train between Vancouver and Toronto, Jasper and Toronto or Montreal and Halifax.
+If you are looking to experience sleeping on the train we recommend looking at our Trans-Canada Tours or tours that include VIA Rail Canada trains.
+These tours involve sleeping on the train between Vancouver and Toronto, Jasper and Toronto, or Montréal and Halifax.

-Yes, we always book our guests in a cabin when travelling overnight aboard the train.
-All of the pricing for our Trans-Canada tours include a private cabin.
-For double occupancies you will have a Private Cabin for Two and for all single occupancy bookings you will have a Private Cabin for One.
-Single travelers looking for more space can upgrade their cabin for an additional fee.
-For more information on these cabins please click below:
+Yes, we always book our guests in Sleeper Plus Cabins when travelling overnight aboard the train.
+All of the pricing for our Trans-Canada tours includes a private cabin.
+For double occupancies, you will have a Private Sleeper Plus Cabin for Two, and for all single occupancy bookings, you will have a Private Sleeper Plus Cabin for One.
+Single travellers looking for more space can upgrade their cabin for an additional fee.

 Meals are included while you are aboard the trains.
-When you are not aboard the trains, in hotels and on excursions, meals are not included.
-This gives you the possibility of sourcing out the best restaurants for each location and not being confined to certain eating establishments with pre booked meals.
-All of our hotels are centrally located so you will have no trouble finding numerous options for meals.
+When you are not aboard the trains, in hotels, and on excursions, meals are not included.
+This gives you the possibility of sourcing out the best restaurants for each location and not being confined to certain eating establishments with pre-booked meals.
+All of our hotels are centrally located so you will have no trouble finding numerous options for dining.

-Both VIA Rail and the Rocky Mountaineer offer excellent food service.
-When travelling overnight on board VIA Rail you will choose a dining time and go to the dining car to eat.
+Both VIA Rail Canada and the Rocky Mountaineer offer excellent food service.
+When travelling overnight on board VIA Rail, you will choose a dining time and go to the dining car to eat.
 The menu includes a variety of filling and enjoyable meals.
 The Rocky Mountaineer’s menu, being more of a luxury experience, contains delicious and enticing items.
-Both VIA Rail and the Rocky Mountaineer are able to accommodate many dietary restrictions.
-If you have dietary restrictions please advise us when booking so that we may best accommodate your needs.
+Both VIA Rail and the Rocky Mountaineer can accommodate many dietary restrictions.
+If you have dietary restrictions, please advise us when booking so that we may best accommodate your needs.

 No, you will need to bring your bags up to and down from your hotel room for your excursion and train pick-ups, however, luggage handling is included during your time on the Rocky Mountaineer train.
 Most of our hotel partners also have staff that would be happy to provide this service, all you need to do is ask the front desk.

 We always do our utmost to ensure accessibility for our guests with reduced mobility.
 Accessible hotel rooms with roll-in showers are available with all of our hotel partners.
-When requesting a quote and booking please advise us of the limited mobility and any accommodations that may be required.
+When requesting a quote and booking, please advise us of any limited mobility details and any accommodation considerations that may be required.

-We often find that guests in with reduced mobility are more comfortable with a one way tour rather than a circle or Trans-Canada tour as these require fewer transfers.
-The simplest tour that we recommend is our Rockies Passage to Banff but we are always happy to plan a more involved tour if that is your preference.
-We recommend booking well in advance to guarantee availability.
+We often find that guests with reduced mobility are more comfortable with a one-way tour rather than a circle or Trans-Canada tour, as these require fewer transfers.
+The simplest tour that we recommend is our Rockies Passage to Banff, but we are always happy to plan a more involved tour if that is your preference.
+We recommend booking well in advance to guarantee availability as well.

 Definitely.
-Many of our guests book cruises in conjunction with our rail tours.
-We can design our tours to match up as close as possible with your cruise.
-Nights can be added or removed as necessary to make sure that you are in Vancouver ready for departure.
+Many of our guests book cruises in conjunction with our rail tours, and we can customize our tours to match up with arrivals or departures with your cruise.
+Nights can be added or removed as necessary to make sure that you are in Vancouver, ready for departure.

-This can change from year to year depending on the weather but generally the best time to see the colours change is the third week of September through to early October.
-If this is something you are looking to experience during your trip please let us know.
+This can change from year to year depending on the weather, but generally the best time to see the colours change is the third week of September through to early October.
+If this is something you are looking to experience during your trip, please let us know.
+For more information, please see our blog post: Fall Foliage Train Rides

 Your Kamloops hotel is assigned by Rocky Mountaineer shortly before you board the train.
 You will receive your room key on board the train and your luggage will be waiting for you in your Kamloops hotel room.
 As Kamloops is a smaller town, properties in Kamloops are considered moderate and are not changed by your selection of Popular, Superior, Deluxe, or Premium hotels.